Luca Belgiorno-Nettis AM

 Iain has led over 20 trial projects at local government and state government level including projects for State Premiers on both sides of politics.
 The topics have ranged from long-term budgeting for the $4bn City of Melbourne Financial Plan to the potential for a high-level nuclear waste storage facility in South Australia.
 In the water industry, nDF designed the 2017 Citizens’ Jury process for Yarra Valley Water.

 Kyle is a Project Designer and Manager at the newDemocracy Foundation.
-He completed a Bachelor of Arts at the University of New South Wales (2017).
-He has since designed and managed a number of newDemocracy's most recent projects, including our Democracy in Geelong, Yarra Valley Water, ACT Housing Choices and Byron Shire Council projects.
+He completed a Bachelor of Arts (Hons) at the University of New South Wales (2017) and has since designed and managed a number of newDemocracy's most recent projects, including our Democracy in Geelong, Yarra Valley Water, ACT Housing Choices and Byron Shire Council projects.

 Kathy Jones, principal of communications consultancy KJA, is an expert in issues management.

 She has twenty years' experience devising communications and consultation strategies on complex, politically sensitive projects, particularly in the areas of transport, infrastructure and human services.

 Lyn Carson is a former professor in applied politics at the University of Sydney Business School, currently an honorary professor with the United States Studies Centre at the University of Sydney, adjunct professor with the University of Western Sydney, and associate of the Centre for Deliberative Democracy & Global Governance at the University of Canberra.
 ‘Carson’ also currently serves as newDemocracy’s research director.

 She has written handbooks on community engagement and many articles and book chapters on public participation, including a book, with Brian Martin, Random Selection in Politics (1999) and co-edited The Australian Citizens’ Parliament & The Future of Deliberative Democracy (2013).